HsiehMinChien/Order-and-Bargain-system/README.md

 ## System feature
 I. Common feature:
 - For salesperson and customer to creating their own account.
+- Add an mechanism for checking input data when user create product, update product information, order product, or reply orders.

 II.
 Features for Customer:
 - List all products to order it or bargain the price.